Greenlight Debit Card for Kids Review (2023)

 When I first heard about the Greenlight debit card, I was skeptical.
 Very, very skeptical.
-The idea of handing a kid a debit card felt like the equivalent of giving them an entire cake and fork.
+The idea of this app, and handing a kid a debit card, felt like the equivalent of giving them an entire cake and fork.
 (It can’t end well for either of you!)
 So, I decided to check out as many Greenlight card reviews as possible before completely dismissing the idea.

 I always thought cash was best because it’s something real you can hold in your hand and would be more “painful” to spend.
 It made sense that using cash would be how we’d dole out allowances and teach our kids about money since they’re very visual and grasp the concept that way.

-However, now that they’re a bit older, I’ve realized several things: I never have cash on me and always owe my kids payment for chores until I can hit an ATM.
+However, now that they’re a bit older, I’ve realized several things: I never have cash on me and always owe my kids payment for chores (like organizing the playroom) until I can hit an ATM.
 This also means I never use money in front of them – just a debit or credit card.

 So when my nine-year-old asked, I explained the differences between cash, credit cards, and debit cards.
 While my kid said that she understood, the look on her face told me otherwise.
 I realized that kids don’t always connect the cash in hand and the plastic card we’re using to buy groceries.

 When I stumbled upon the Greenlight debit card for kids, at first, I was pretty appalled at the idea.
 A debit card for kids?
+How do I know when my kid’s old enough for a debit card?
 What’s next – a nose ring?
 Tattoos?
 Unlimited fruit juice??
 It felt like it would create bad financial habits and was too crazy of a concept until I started doing some digging into Greenlight card reviews.

 What is the Greenlight Debit Card for Kids?

-The Greenlight debit card for kids is actually the perfect way to get your kids to do chores and pay them with the least amount of hassle possible.
-Parents control the payments to the debit card, and kids can use them to spend money at parent-approved stores.
+The Greenlight debit card for kids is actually a great way to get your kids to do chores and pay them with the least amount of hassle possible.
+The parent account controls the payments to the debit card, and kids can use them to spend money at parent-approved stores.

 Kids learn how to divvy up their earnings into buckets like spending, saving, and giving, so they’re getting real lessons in money management.
 They can choose how much to earn and how to use their earnings.

-Parents get to teach kids about the importance of handling money without the frustration of badgering them to get chores done.
-The Greenlight app is a fantastic motivator for kids with its in-app chore list and recurring allowance options.
+Parents get to teach kids financial responsibility without the frustration of badgering them about chore management day in and day out.
+The Greenlight mobile app is a fantastic motivator for kids with its in-app chore list and recurring allowance options.
 They either get the tasks done on the listed and checked off, or you don’t send the money.

 Some of the features of the Greenlight debit card are: